We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It is important to choose a dermatologist that has plenty of experience with chemical peels.
-This is especially important for people of color, whose skin can be more prone to side effects of chemical peels.
+It is important to choose a dermatologist who has experience with chemical peels.
+This is especially important for people of color, whose skin can be more prone to the side effects of chemical peels.

-People with more severe skin conditions may get better results from professional treatment than an at-home product because dermatologists use higher concentrations of acid.
+People with more severe skin conditions may have better results from professional treatments, which contain higher concentrations of acid than commercial products.

-However, chemical peels can be expensive.
-According to the American Society of Plastic Surgeons, the average cost of a chemical peel is $669.
+However, cost can be a consideration.
+A superficial peel may cost at least $125, while a medium-depth peel is more expensive.
+According to the American Society of Plastic Surgeons, the average cost of a chemical peel is $644.
 Insurance companies do not cover the cost, as chemical peels are cosmetic treatments.

-At-home treatments are cheaper, but they contain weaker solutions of chemicals.
-These may be better suited for people with milder skin concerns, such as early signs of aging or minor sun damage.
+At-home products are cheaper, but they contain weaker solutions of chemicals.
+These may be better suited for people with milder skin concerns, such as minor sun damage.

-Also, at-home products require no downtime for healing.
-However, it is still important to avoid sun exposure.
+While products require no downtime for healing, it is still important to avoid sun exposure.

 Strong acids can cause serious side effects, even when professionals use them.
 A person should never use professional-strength chemical peeling agents at home.

-Chemical peels reduce skin damage, giving the skin a more youthful or unblemished appearance.
-Depending on a person’s concerns and their type of skin, a dermatologist will recommend the most appropriate chemical peel.
+Chemical peels can reduce skin damage, giving the skin a more youthful or unblemished appearance.
+A dermatologist will recommend the most appropriate chemical peel depending on a person’s concerns and skin type.

 Superficial peels are the safest for all skin types.
-However, having any type of chemical peel requires some downtime for recovery.
-Any peel may also cause side effects, such as redness, peeling, and sensitivity to sunlight.
+However, any kind of chemical peel requires some downtime for recovery and may cause side effects, such as redness, skin peeling, and sensitivity to sunlight.

-At-home products contain weaker versions of the agents in chemical peels.
-They are much cheaper than professional peels, but they take longer to give results.
+Commercial products contain weaker versions of the agents in chemical peels.
+They are much less expensive than professional peels, but they take longer to give results.